project-fondue/python-yql/python-yql/docs/source/usage.rst

     print y3.execute(query, token=token)

 This example shows a way to do the initial dance including authentication.
 The access token provided is then stashed away in a file for re-use on subsequent calls.
-When re-used the ``check_token()`` method is used to check if the token needs refreshing.
+When re-used the :meth:`check_token` method is used to check if the token needs refreshing.
 If it's over an hour old the token is refreshed and returned.

 The Storage classes are designed to be extended as necessary so that the user can implement a different backend for storing tokens for re-use.
 An example would be to use memcache for storage.
-To create a new storage class all that's needed is to subclass yql.storage.BaseTokenStorage.
+To create a new storage class all that's needed is to subclass :class:`yql.storage.BaseTokenStorage`.

 .. note::

-    It's worth bearing in mind that ``yql.storage.FileTokenStorage`` at this point in time, is not intended for heavy duty production use and it's recommended to create a subclass tailored to your own needs.
+    It's worth bearing in mind that :class:`yql.storage.FileTokenStorage` at this point in time, is not intended for heavy duty production use and it's recommended to create a subclass tailored to your own needs.